RyaanJ/RyaanJ/README.md

-- 👋 Hi, I’m @RyaanJ
+- 👋 Hi, I’m @RyaanJ --> Ryaan Jaffar
-- 👀 I’m interested in Artificial Intelligence and Software Development!
+- 👀 I’m interested in Machine Learning, Big Data and Software Development!
 - 🌱 I’m currently learning AWS
 - 📫 How to reach me: Send me a connection on Linkedin and reach out!